NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/core-concepts/internal-sip-policy/premis-architecture/index.md

 This is confusing, but it stems from the choice of which intellectual entity used to define SIP size.
 It is crucial that our three system environments stay in sync, and operate with similar concepts and sizes.
-We do not want to end up in a situation where we have parallel, and possibly opposing, "truths" in different systems.
+We do not want to end up in a situation where we have parallel, and possibly *contradictory*, information in different systems.
+It is important to be clear about which systems are the master and authorative source for what kind of data and metadata.

+[^1]: *PREMIS Data Dictionary (full document)*, Version 3.0, Nov.
+2015, [https://www.loc.gov/standards/premis/v3/premis-3-0-final.pdf](https://www.loc.gov/standards/premis/v3/premis-3-0-final.pdf)
+[^2]: The bitstream level is not yet described in the DPS, but it could be in the future.